THE MOST CURRENT, DAILY INFO IS ON OUR FACEBOOK PAGE: https://www.facebook.com/HawaiianParrot

 conservation of the world's most charismatic birds.

-$20/single and $30/couple, family, 2 or more, and entitle you to the Club Membership Card, good for 10% discount at several local pet stores.
+$20/single or $30/couple, family, 2 or more, and entitles you to the Club Membership Card, good for 10% discount at several local pet stores.

 Visitors may attend 1 meeting for free before paying dues.

 President: Cinde Fisher

 Board of Directors: Jackie Johnson, Ron Stebbins, Paddy Sell

 The ALOHA HAWAIIAN PARROT ASSOCIATION (AHPA) is the oldest and most-trusted parrot club in Honolulu, Hawaii, founded in 1992.